 Energy drinks can be devastating for your health.
-They contribute to heart problems, high blood pressure, obesity, diabetes, anxiety, insomnia, and a host of other health risks.
+They contribute to heart concerns, high blood pressure, obesity, diabetes, anxiety, insomnia, and a host of other health risks.
 In some rare cases, energy drinks have even proved fatal.

 A Growing Public Health Concern

 In 2011, 16-year-old Sara Milosevic went to a party where she consumed several pre-mixed alcoholic energy drinks.
 A few hours later she was vomiting violently.
 Other partygoers just assumed she couldn’t handle her alcohol.
 At 11 pm, the teen called her parents to come pick her up.
 By 3 am, Sara was dead.
 An autopsy revealed that her blood alcohol content was only .04 — not even enough to be considered legally drunk.
 Sara’s father, a chemist, believes the energy drinks caused her death.[2, 3]

 In 2011, mere days before Christmas, 14-year-old Anais Fournier suffered a fatal heart attack.
 In the 48 hours before her death, she consumed four energy drinks.
 In total, Anais consumed 480 mg of caffeine — less than one-tenth the official fatal dosage of the stimulant, but almost five times more than the recommended limit for adolescents.
 Doctors speculate that the energy drinks agitated a pre-existing genetic heart condition.